Saitoshii/TCGInventory/README.md

 cards stored inside.
 Deleting a folder will remove all cards stored inside and free their slots.

+The CLI also provides an option ``Karte verkaufen`` to quickly decrease the quantity of a card.
+Once no copies remain the card is removed automatically.

 Example functions can also be called programmatically, e.g.: